strvcom/react-nights-2019/README.md

-> Please note, that README is under development 😅.
-> Sorry for that!
-It will be finished soon! :)

 # REACT NIGHTS 2019

 > This repository serves as an online course for learning React.
-It’s here to help those who want to learn more about React and frontend to develop a SPA.
+It’s here to help those who want to learn more about React and frontend in order to develop a SPA.

 ## Introduction

-In STRV we believe that the best way of learning is by writing a real project.
-We come up with a simple e-commerce app using the [Commerce Layer API](https://commercelayer.io).
+At STRV, we believe that the best way of learning is by working on a real project.
+So, we’ve come up with a simple e-commerce app concept using the [Commerce Layer API](https://commercelayer.io).

-> Please take note that by learning React you won’t become a frontend developer.
+> Please take note that by learning React, you will _not_ become a frontend developer.
 There are many other areas you should be able to handle.
-Stay tuned for `Frontend Nights`, where we are going to focus on everything except React :)
+Stay tuned for `Frontend Nights`, where we are going to focus on everything except React. :)

 ### Goal

-To give you a fundamental understanding of how to build a production-ready React web app.
+The goal of this course is to give you a fundamental understanding of how to build a production-ready React web app.

-The presenters demonstrated the best practices in building React applications — the experience they gained by working on numerous projects.
+The presenters demonstrated the best practices in building React applications — experience they gained by working on numerous projects.

 ### Source

-This online course was created by utilizing material from React Nights — the free offline course with a focus on React created by [STRV](https://www.strv.com/).
+This online course was created by utilizing material from React Nights, the free offline course with a focus on React created by [STRV](https://www.strv.com/).

 ### Prerequisites

-This course requires at least junior-level knowledge of programming.
-The course is relying on fundamental knowledge of React.
-Following the [amazing official documentation](https://reactjs.org/docs/getting-started.html) should be enough.
+This course requires at least junior-level knowledge of programming, and relies on fundamental knowledge of React.
+Reading and understanding this [amazing official documentation](https://reactjs.org/docs/getting-started.html) should be enough to get you started.

-Overall frontend knowledge is welcomed, but not necessary.
-For more details, you can check _video_ and _presentation_ from [the first lecture](#00-introduction)
+General frontend knowledge is beneficial, but not necessary.
+For more details, you can check the [video and presentation from the first lecture](#00-introduction)

 ## Table of Contents